bogdan-sikorsky/bogdankolive/app/texts/cv_bogdan_sikorsky.md

 # Career

+In recent years I worked full-time for a US company which provides real estate market analysis.
+My position was a Data Engineer.
+I worked on improving huge and complicated ETL processes.

-I have worked as a Python developer focused on data solutions since 2020.
+Overall, I have worked as a Python developer focused on data solutions since 2020.
 I started with small freelance projects from private clients.
 My first projects were automation tasks such as calculating, cleaning and transforming data with Python scripts.

 Later on, I learned how to scrape data from the web and started working on multiple moderate-difficulty projects.
 The goal was to create scrapers for e-commerce, real estate, etc websites, store collected data and create APIs for further data distribution.

-In recent years I worked full-time for a US company which provides real estate market analysis.
-My position was a Data Engineer.
-I worked on improving huge and complicated ETL processes.

 # Experience